RavoPL/fitness-den/README.md

 ### Acknowledgements
 * Huge thanks to the wonderful *Code Institute* community over at Slack for all the help I needed with my project, especially *Chris W Alumnus* and *Roman Rakic*.
+* Huge thanks to *Gideon* who helped me immensely with understanding certain aspects of Python.